Austria to Spain – Part 3: France

 Nice restaurant at Aigues-Mortes

-We enjoy our lunch at the city square before we drive on to Carcassonne.
-This is the FIRST time we use a highway with toll fee.
-It saves us 1 hours of driving and we decide it is worth it.
-We pass many places which are also worth a visit for sure but we have to be in Spain until the end of this week, so we need to make some kilometres.
+We enjoyed our lunch at the city square before we drove on to Carcassonne.
+This was the first! time we used a highway with toll fee on this trip.
+It saved us 1 hours of driving and we decide it was worth it.
+We passed many places which would also be worth a visit for sure, but we had to be in Spain until the end of this week, so we needed to make some kilometres.

-We choose the parking for buses and caravans not far from the entrance of La Cité, the medival citadel of Carcassonne (43.205350, 2.374006).
-We enjoy a relaxed night at the big parking and the next morning we are under the first to visit the town within this striking walls and towers.
+At Carcassonne, we chose the parking for buses and caravans not far from the entrance of La Cité, the medieval citadel of Carcassonne (43.205350, 2.374006).
+We enjoyed a relaxed night at the big parking and the next morning we were one of the firsts to visit the town within this striking walls and towers.
 The outer wall is 1,5 kilometres long and was built after 1230 within 15 years.

 Outer Ward